Want to know more about using a postpartum doula?

 Every family and every baby is unique, but we've definitely never had a client complain about too much postpartum doula support.

-Most families with straightforward needs opt for 40 hours of support, which averages around 10 visits.
+Most families having their second or later baby, with straightforward needs, opt for 40 hours of support, which averages around 10 visits.
 That usually gets you through the first month postpartum, sometimes a little longer.

-For first-time parents, those with multiples, or moms with a history of anxiety, we always recommend our 100-hour package.
-That could average around three visits a week for eight weeks, which is an amazing start for you and your baby.
+For first-time parents, those with multiples, or moms with a history of anxiety, we always recommend our 100-hour package if you can, or 60-hours if 100 is not do-able.
+That could average two or three visits a week for six or eight weeks, which is an amazing start for you and your baby.

 If you get to the end of your contracted hours and need more, please talk with your doula.
 If the doula's schedule allows, we'd be happy to extend your time.
 Often, though, our doulas have another client due around the time your contract ends.
 So your best bet to guarantee your doula is available is to start with more hours on your initial contract.